-IBSA and sustainability - The challenge of digitalisation: Electronic Batch Record30 September 2021
+IBSA and the digitisation challenge: Electronic Batch Record30 September 2021

 On Thursday, September 23rd, at the IBSA Group's production plant in Lamone (CH), a new management system to automate electronic batch records (EBRs) of the progesterone batch packaging, a hormone used in Medically Assisted Procreation (PMA) techniques, was released.